Islandora-Collaboration-Group/icg_information/how_to_documentation/help_with_icg_webform_for_users.md

 ***

-* 1. How to submit an Islandora Webform
+** 1. How to submit an Islandora Webform**

-* when a visitor to the Islandora site views an object whose properties matche the properties set by a webform , she will see a link to that webform if the visitor's user role permits access to the webform.
+* When a visitor to the Islandora site views an object whose properties match the properties set by a webform, she will see a link to on the object view page that will launch that webform, but only if the visitor's Drupal user role permits access to the webform.
-* The person who set up the webform may have set it up s only authenticated users will have access to it.
+* The person who set up the webform may have set it up so only authenticated users will have access to it.

+***

 ![webform_12.png](/how_to_documentation/images/webform_12.png)

+* Figure 1: Object view page showing a link to the Islandora webform below the object frame.

+***

 * To use the webform:
   * Click on the link to the webform and a webform box will open for you to fill in.

+***

 ![webform_13.png](/how_to_documentation/images/webform_13.png)

+* Figure 2: View of a webform as seem by an end user

+***

 *
   * Fill in the fields in accordance with the on-screen instructions.